Day Hiking Course

 mAKEUP TRIP POLICY

-We allow participants to request to make up a trip.
 We allow a maximum of two make up trips during the season.
-We have an established process for requesting a make up trip, that will be discussed during the orientations.
-The request has to be made and approved in advance before a substitute trip is done in order to count.
+We have an established process for requesting a make up trip that will be discussed during the orientations.
+The request has to be made and approved in advance (ideally a month in advance) before a substitute trip is done in order to count.
+If something comes up last minute, please continue to go through the steps below and submit.

 Graduation celebration and potluck social